miroleon/Lavitate/README.md

 You will need some Custom Nodes for ComfyUI to run this app with its respective workflow.

 ### ComfyUI Manager
-First install the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager?tab=readme-ov-file#installation) if you haven't already.
+First, install the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager?tab=readme-ov-file#installation) if you haven't already.

 ### WAS Node Suite
 Then install the [WAS Node Suite](https://github.com/WASasquatch/was-node-suite-comfyui?tab=readme-ov-file#recommended-installation).
 When it comes to the installation of the node's requirements, make sure to run pip in PowerShell.

 After installing both custom nodes, it can be helpful to click on the new "Manager" tab in ComfyUI's sidebar and run "Update All".
-Then, make sure to drag-and-drop the workflow PNG below or from this app's directory "LAVITATE\\resources\\workflow" into ComfyUI.
+Then, make sure to drag and drop the workflow PNG below or from this app's directory "LAVITATE\\resources\\workflow" into ComfyUI.

 ![LAVITATE Header Image](./workflow/workflow_v0-1.png)